Boeing 737 Plane With 143 On Board Skids Into St. Johns River In Jacksonville

 A Boeing 737 arriving at the naval air station in Jacksonville, Fla., from Guantanamo Bay, Cuba, skidded into the St. Johns River on Friday night.

-All 136 passengers and seven flight crew members on board are alive and accounted for, the Jacksonville Sheriff's Office says.
-Twenty-one adults were transported to local hospitals with minor injuries reported, officials at Naval Air Station Jacksonville said in a statement.
+All 136 passengers and seven flight crew members on board are alive and accounted for, officials at Naval Air Station Jacksonville said in a statement.
+Twenty-one adults were transported to local hospitals with minor injuries reported.

 "Non-critical status is what we had of the 21 individuals transported [to local hospitals]," Jacksonville Fire and Rescue Department spokesman Tom Francis said.

 The plane, which went off the runway at 9:40 p.m.
-ET, was in "shallow water" and "not submerged," the sheriff's office said.
+ET, was in "shallow water" and "not submerged," the Jacksonville Sheriff's Office said on Twitter.

 #JSO Marine Unit was called to assist @NASJax_ in reference to a commercial airplane in shallow water.
 The plane was not submerged.
 Every person is alive and accounted for. pic.twitter.com/4n1Fyu5nTS— Jax Sheriff's Office (@JSOPIO) May 4, 2019

-Navy security and emergency response personnel are on the scene, and an investigation into the accident is underway, the Navy statement said.
+Navy security and emergency response personnel are on the scene, and an investigation into the accident is underway, the Navy's statement said.

 Boeing also said it was investigating the incident.